tgac-vumc/Mutation_Clonality/README.md

 # Mutation_Clonality
 Code to reproduce figures in manuscript "Accuracy of diagnostic mutation panels to test clonality of multiple lung tumors".
+The pipeline calculates the accuracy of several diagnositc mutation panels using public data from the TRACERx421 cohort.
+The user can add a custom mutation panel (in .bed format) to the manifest/ to test the accuracy.
 To run this pipeline Snakemake is required.

 for easy installation you need (mini)conda.